PennyLaneAI/catalyst/doc/dev/autograph.rst

-However AutoGraph conversion will fail if the object being indexed by the loop with dynamic bounds is **not** a JAX array, because you cannot index standard Python objects with dyanmic variables.
+However AutoGraph conversion will fail if the object being indexed by the loop with dynamic bounds is **not** a JAX array, because you cannot index standard Python objects with dynamic variables.

 In this case, AutoGraph will raise a warning, but the compilation of the function will ultimately fail: